meshell/playground-ModernCppIdioms/markdowns/structured_bindings.md

 [Structured bindings](http://en.cppreference.com/w/cpp/language/structured_binding)
 is a new C++ language feature shipping with C++17.
-It give us the ability to declare multiple variables initialized from a `tuple`, `pair` or `struct`.
+It gives us the ability to declare multiple variables initialized from a `tuple`, `pair` or `struct`.

 ## Example
 With C++11/14 you could use [`std::tie`](http://en.cppreference.com/w/cpp/utility/tuple/tie)